E-xyza/Exonerate/bench/reports/gpt-bench.md

 if Map.has_key?(object, "foo"), do: :ok, else: :error
 ```

-would have done the trick.
+would have done the trick, and is O(1) in the size of the map; `Map.keys/1` is
+O(N) by virtue of synthesizing the entire array.

 ### Hallucinations